The Official Secrets Act (album)

-The Official Secrets Act is the second studio album by the English band M, released in 1980 on Sire Records.
-The track "Official Secrets" was released as a single and charted in the UK at No. 64 in November 1980.
-The follow-up single was "Keep It To Yourself".
-The track "Maniac" featured Level 42 members Phil Gould on drums and Mark King on bass.
+The Official Secrets Act is the second studio album by the English new wave and synth-pop music project M, released on 7 November 1980 by Sire Records.
+The track "Official Secrets" was released as a single and peaked at No. 64 on the UK singles chart in November 1980.
+The follow-up single was "Keep It to Yourself".
+The track "Maniac" featured Level 42 members Phil Gould on drums and Mark King on bass guitar.
+Robin Scott later described King as "a driving force" behind the album, as beyond playing bass, he also contributed guitar, and "animalistic" drums to the album, during sessions that would use two drummers at once.

 The album title is a reference to the various UK Official Secrets Acts.